AliA74/CafebazaarUnity/README.md

 ## BUILD INSTRUCTION
-To build `BazaarIAB.jar` from the java source code:
+To build `BazaarIAB.aar` from the java source code:
 1. Open a command prompt
 2. Navigate to JavaPlugin folder
 3. Type `gradlew createJar`